 Public Relations Director

-Romeo Blackmar is currently the Program Director for Substance Abuse Prevention at the Hale YMCA Youth and Family Center in Putnam, CT.
+Romeo Blackmar is an active member of the recovery community and has sustained long-term recovery himself.
+He is currently the Program Director for Substance Abuse Prevention at the Hale YMCA Youth and Family Center in Putnam, CT.
 Romeo graduated from Eastern Connecticut State University in 1975 with a Bachelor’s in History/Social Studies and later attended the MBA Program at Anna Maria College Paxton, MASS.
 In 1975 he was commissioned as an U.S. Army Infantry Officer from the University of Connecticut ROTC Program.
 Romeo has been an active member of the community serving 12 years on the Woodstock Board of Education, 9 years as a member of the Board of Directors for United Services Inc., 6 years on the Executive Board of the Putnam Business Association; 2 years as Vice President and 4 years as the Board Secretary, and he has served as the President of the Putnam Lions Club 3 times.

 Ginny has been a 5th grade teacher at Thompson Middle School for 16 years and a resident of the Quiet Corner for the last 24 years.
 She has 3 grown children, a cockapoo named Bronx, and has been happily remarried to her college sweetheart for the last 5 years.
 She is a certified yoga outreach instructor, certified Reiki I practitioner, certified Smart Recovery Facilitator and mindfulness and growth mindset educator.
 She believes we are all in recovery in some form or another.
 Her mother has been in recovery for over 30 years and her daughter has been in recovery for 3 years.
 They inspire her every day to “do the work” on her journey to wholeness.
 She is grateful that she can guide others on their recovery journeys through her work at Quiet Corner Cares.